bmaxdk/path-planning/README.md

 ![alt text][image4]
 This kinds of environment is the configuration space(C space).
 A configuration space is a set of all robot poses.
 The C space is divided into $C_{free}$ and $C_{obstacle}$. $C_{obstacle}$ is the compliment to $C_{free}$ representing the set of robot pauses that are in collision with obstacles or walls.

+### Minkowski Sum
+The Minkowski sum is a mathematical property that can be used to compute the configuration space given an obstacle geometry and robot geometry.
+To create the configuration space, the Minkowski sum is calculated in such a way for every obstacle in the workspace.
+The image below shows three configuration spaces created from a single workspace with three different sized robots.
+![alt text][image5]
+For convex polygons, computing the convolution is trivial and can be done in linear time - however for non-convex polygons (i.e. ones with gaps or holes present), the computation is much more expensive.

 ## Sample-Based Planning